-I have a better solution for you, and I wish I knew of this many years ago.
+I have a better solution for you, and I wish I had known of this many years ago.

-There are ad companies like Monumetric and Mediavine that have helped many bloggers make a living just from their blog.
+Ad companies like Monumetric and Mediavine have helped many bloggers make a living from their blogs.

-I started with Google Adsense, and I found that my site speed was slow, and I was not making that much money from ad placements.
+I started with Google Adsense and found that my site speed was slow, and I was not making that much money from ad placements.

 One day a friend recommended Monumetric.

 There is a small fee for signing up, and your blog has to receive over 10,000 unique page views a month.

 The fee is to have a group of people set up the ads for your site.
 Their goal is to make you the most money from your ad placements.

 If your blog generates over 10,000 page views monthly, I recommend looking into Monumetrics to start earning money from your art blog.